 Senior Planner Khan responded they have offered tours to other cities.
-He shared for their tours they had to register, and were given a guided tour.
-He noted they were not given a back-office tour of the retail sites.
+He shared for their tours they had to register, and we were given a guided tour.
+He noted they were not given a back-office tour of retail sites.

-Development Services Director Gutierrez replied Commissioner Urey is referencing the business ordinance which is not something before the Planning Commission, however, staff could address that recommendation in the implementation guide by adding clarification that it does not mean to prohibit other local jurisdictions or agencies from participating in research.
+Development Services Director Gutierrez replied Commissioner Urey was reference the business ordinance which is not something before the Planning Commission, however, staff could address that in the implementation guide that we will be adding which adds clarifications to the business ordinance that it does not mean to prohibit other local jurisdictions or agencies from participating in research.